awsdocs/amazon-cloudwatch-user-guide/doc_source/install-CloudWatch-Agent-on-first-instance.md

 Your Amazon EC2 instances must have either outbound internet access or your VPC must be configured to use the CloudWatch logs interface VPC endpoint\.

-For more information on how to configure the CloudWatch logs endpoint, see [Using CloudWatch Logs with Interface VPC Endpoints] (https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/cloudwatch-logs-and-interface-VPC.html).
+For more information on how to configure the CloudWatch logs endpoint, see [Using CloudWatch Logs with Interface VPC Endpoints](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/cloudwatch-logs-and-interface-VPC.html).

 For more information about how to configure internet access, see [Internet Gateways](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Internet_Gateway.html) in the *Amazon VPC User Guide*\.